 Users interact with links in various ways, including:

-Alt text should describe the image for visually impaired users who visit your website and for those whose browsers block images.
-The text should give a brief description of the image.
-Do not use phrases like “image of,” “picture of,” or “screenshot of” in your ALT text.
+Alternative text (alt text) should describe the image for visually impaired users who visit your website and for those whose browsers block images, or when connectivity issues prevent images from loading.
+The text should give a brief description of the image according to its purpose and context.
+Do not use phrases like “image of,” “picture of,” or “screenshot of” in your alt text.

-In addition, if you use images that have text in the image itself, that text is no longer read like text by browsers or screen readers, it is seen as an image.
+In addition, if you use images that have text in the image itself, that text is no longer read like text by browsers or screen readers; it is seen as an image.
 That text should be included in the alt text, a caption, or other text near the image.
+Any information that is conveyed in text in an image must also be available to those who don’t see the image.

 Video